curl/curl/docs/libcurl/curl_url_get.md

 The returned content pointer must be freed with curl_free(3) after use.

+Components are stored and therefore also returned URL encoded by default, except for the full URL's hostname handling.

 # FLAGS

 The flags argument is zero, one or more bits set in a bitmask.